 In a nutshell, no.

-If you’re picking up what I’m putting down and this is resonating with you, read on.
-I’m sharing my favourite ways for generating leads and making sales outside of social media, to hopefully inspire you to do the same.
+If you’re picking up what I’m putting down – I’m sharing my favourite ways for generating leads and making sales outside of social media, to hopefully inspire you to do the same.

 1. Create an Email List.

-SEO involves things like keyword research and placement, image size, structure and site speed.
+SEO involves things like keyword research and placement, image size, structure and site speed to help boost organic traffic.
 If you are clever about your SEO, you are improving your chances of ranking in Google and increasing your potential of being seen without having to show up on things like social media all the dang time!

 If you want to know how I managed to rank on the first page of Google for multiple keywords, download my beginners ebook – SEO Rookie for my step-by-step tips.